 WARNING: You must be specific.
-You must describe the property that should go to you and then check the box, and describe the property that should go to your spouse, and check the box.
-For example, under household furnishings you could say, blue and white living room sofa, and then check the box to say whether it should go to you or to your spouse.
-Never list an item and then check both Party A box and Party B box.
+You must describe the property that should go to you, and then check the box, and describe the property that should go to your spouse, and check the box.
+For example, under household furnishings you could say, blue and white living room sofa, and then check the box to say whether it should go to Party A or to Party B. Never list an item and then check both Party A and Party B boxes.